Meningococcal B Vaccine

 The Meningococcal B vaccine effectively reduces the incidence of meningitis and septicemia, especially in high-risk populations.

-The protective rate is approximately 80%-90%, and immunity can last for several years.
+The protection rate is approximately 80%-90%, and the immunity can last for several years.

 Main Benefits: